Decomposition Of Aqueous Hydrogen Peroxide

 Advanced Oxidation Processes (AOPs)

 Hydrogen peroxide is a key component in Advanced Oxidation Processes (AOPs), which are used for water and wastewater treatment.
 AOPs involve the generation of highly reactive hydroxyl radicals (•OH) to oxidize and degrade organic pollutants.
-Common AOPs that utilize hydrogen peroxide include:
+Common AOPs that put to use hydrogen peroxide include:

 • Fenton's Reagent: This involves the use of hydrogen peroxide and ferrous ions (Fe²⁺) to generate hydroxyl radicals.
 The reaction is highly effective in degrading a wide range of organic contaminants.